OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Payments.md

 ## Overview

-The Domestic Payments resource is used by a PISP to initiate a Domestic Payment.
+The Domestic Payments resources (domestic-payment-consents and domestic-payments) are used by a PISP to initiate a Domestic Payment.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.